 Instructions for Filing an Ethics Complaint

-For an ethics complaint to be processed, a formal complaint must be filed using the Ethics Complaint Form E-1.
-As you complete Form E-1, please refer to the Code of Ethics of the National Association of REALTORS® to determine which Article(s) you believe have been violated.
+For an ethics complaint to be processed, a formal complaint must be filed using the Ethics Complaint form.
+As you complete the form, please refer to the Code of Ethics of the National Association of REALTORS® to determine which Article(s) you believe have been violated.
 Your complaint must be submitted in writing with any supporting documentation or chronological summary of the events that occurred.
-Once the Complaint Form E-1 and supporting document is complete, submit it to the Gloucester Salem Board of REALTORS®
+Once the Complaint, the #E-l form, and supporting document is complete, submit it to the Gloucester Salem Board of REALTORS®

 When the reply is received from the respondent by GSCBOR, the case is sent to the Grievance Committee for a review.
 This committee’s responsibility is to review the case, and based on a certain set of guidelines they must follow, will determine if the case should be referred to hearing or dismissed.